Ethan-Arrowood/undici-fetch/README.md

 Fetch is a browser API, but this library is written in Node.js.
 We try to be as spec compliant as possible; however, some aspects just cannot be recreated on the server. **All Fetch WHATWG Spec omissions are detailed here**.
 Each part should have a summary of the omission, plus links to relevant spec section and additional documentation.

 Entries in this section have been considered for the implementation and explicitly ommitted.
 If you do not find an aspect of the Fetch API listed here that is **also** missing from the implementation, open an issue describing the feature request.

+## CORS

+Any CORS-related aspects of the Fetch api has been omitted from this implementation.